fillumina/netbeans-builder-module/README.md

 This methods allows for a better understanding of the class initialization parameters but it cannot be used with immutable classes.

+A different naming for fluent setters use the 'with' prefix so that the previous name(String) method would be called withName(String).
+This is useful with IDE that allows browsing available methods to quickly find fluent setters by just typing the prefixed 'with' (from version 3.0+).

 ## Builder